-As the load increases (higher arrival rates and job execution times), the system is likely to be more heavily utilized.
-As a result, jobs are likely to experience longer wait and response times.
-The job characterization effort [6] provides a way of cranking the induced load, and the resulting effect on the response time of the system is plotted against the system utilization in Figure 3 for the mixed workload (WL7).
+As the load increases, the system is likely to be more heavily utilized.
+Consequently, jobs are likely to experience longer wait and response times.
+The workload characterization effort presented in prior research [11] provides a way of cranking the induced load by modulating the job arrival rates and execution times.
+The resulting effect on the response time of the system is plotted against the system utilization in Figure 3 for the mixed workload (WL7).